See, since I missed a commercial break yesterday, folks, and everybody is now panicking.

 Having more fun than I thought possible here in Los Angeles.

-Just I fa I just got a back rub.
+I just got a back rub.

-I'm not gonna tell you who, doesn't matter.
+I'm not going to tell you who.

-Anyway, thanks, thanks, Lee, very much.
+Anyway, thanks, Lee, very much.

-It was uh very touching.
+It was very touching.

-800-282-2882, if you want to be on the program, the uh email address rush at eIBNet.com.
+If you want to be on the program, the email address rush at EIBnet.com.

 All right, there are other items in the news out there today.

-A uh uh we're in an election year, the Democrats are getting all cocky and arrogant, uh speaker to be Pelosi, they've got this election all wrapped up, and the some of the stories in the newspaper today are just hilarious, like this business about another meeting to figure out their passions.
+And some of the stories in the newspaper today are just hilarious, like this business about another meeting to figure out their passions.

 We've got to make it out like we care about winning it too.

-They they mention uh FDR, Harry Truman, and Kennedy.
+They mentioned FDR, Harry Truman, and Kennedy.

-In fact, and I didn't save this, I read this and thought it was a bit esoteric to bring it to the radio program, but Truman is under attack by some leftists.
+I read this and thought it was a bit esoteric to bring it to the radio program.

 So, I mean, not even all Democrats agree that Truman's a great guy now.

-But anyway, these guys in the book do, Truman, Roosevelt, and Kennedy, and what they're essentially saying is, hey, look, you know, we have a longer tradition of believing in liberty and freedom than the Republicans do.
+And what they're essentially saying is, hey, look, you know, we have a longer tradition of believing in liberty and freedom than the Republicans do.

-Uh Evan Bay and Mark Warner.
+Evan Bay and Mark Warner.

 They're just all over the ballpark.

-I I like the guy even more.
+I like the guy even more.

 He's a Duquesne graduate.

-So Diane Feinstein on uh on Hayden.
+So, Diane Feinstein on Hayden.

-And let's see, that that's probably the sum total of it.
+That's probably the sum total of it.

-But I mentioned earlier today, Richard Cohen has written a column in the Washington Post, and uh the headline for his column is Digital Lynch Mob.
+But I mentioned earlier today, Richard Cohen has written a column in the Washington Post.

-And so they still try to live the lives of celebrity uh and make themselves important within their own little universe.
+And so they still try to live the lives of celebrity and make themselves important within their own little universe.

-So at this dinner, they had this guy, Stephen Colbert, who's got his own show on the Comedy Central Network.
+So at this dinner, they had this guy, Stephen Colbert, who's got his own show on the Comedy Central network.

 He's got an audience of a million people.